smarter-travel-media/warthog/doc/source/api.rst

 namespace.
 This allows a simple and consistent way to interact with the library.

+Exceptions from the :mod:`warthog.exceptions` module are intentionally not included in the :mod:`warthog.api` module.
+If you wish to handle exceptions raised by the Warthog library, the :mod:`warthog.exceptions` module must be imported separately.

 .. automodule:: warthog.core
     :special-members: __init__,__call__,__enter__,__exit__
     :members: SessionStartCommand, SessionEndCommand, NodeActiveConnectionsCommand,